'We were pulled to Ukraine': Families with Ottawa ties return home to Kyiv | CBC News

 Since their return, Glover said people have been especially kind to each other, smiling at grocery stores and waving people through in traffic.

-He gave the example of children gathered in a bomb shelter belting out the song "Stefania," which won the Eurovision contest this year.
+He gave the example of children gathered in a bomb shelter belting out the song Stefania, which won the Eurovision song contest this year.

 That doesn't mean it's all been easy.
 Glover lives near the Grants and was supposed to be in the park when the missile hit.